ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 TL.BI.3.a

-General and bird biosecure areas are indicated on farm/hatchery map(s).
+General and bird biosecure areas are indicated on farm/hatchery map(s)

 TL.BI.3.b

-Biosecure areas include, but are not limited to: - the farm site - each bird area, including where applicable the assoicated range and brood house - feed stores - litter stores - staff offices
+Biosecure areas include, but are not limited to: - the farm site - each bird area, including where applicable the associated range and brood house - feed stores - litter stores - staff offices

-Farm/Hatchery map
+Farm/hatchery map

 TL.BI.4